shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     -->
     </canvas>
     <aside class="notes">
-        <b>In terms of the assets size We basically have the native implementation, SkateJS, Stencil and the others</b>
+        <b>In terms of the assets size it is hard to beat the native implementation because it has 0 dependencies.
+But SkateJS and Stencil are pretty close</b>
         <ul>
-            <li>Both Stencil & SkateJS use an HTML renderer such as VDOM, that's the reason they are bigger than native.</li>
+            <li>Both Stencil & SkateJS use an HTML renderer such as VDOM or lit-html, that's one of the reason they are bigger than native.</li>
             <li>Stencil is a little bit bigger than SkateJS because it also includes the dynamic polyfill loader.
-Stencil is the only one that works everywhere</li>
+Stencil is the only one that works on every browser by default</li>
         </ul>
     </aside>
 </section>